Skip to main content

 Restore the test workload

-After you have reviewed the readiness drill alert, you might want to restore the test workload.
+After reviewing the readiness drill alert, restore the test workload if needed.

 Steps